vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ![Vue Project Manager](/ui-project-manager.png)

-And look for your test project name there
+And look for your test project name there:

 ![UI Plugins List](/ui-select-plugin.png)